 The weather in Khardung La is highly unstable and can keep changing remarkably quickly, leaving travelers stranded for hours at a time, so prepare ahead.
 The best time to visit this beautiful pass is from May to October.

 It is chosen and preferred by the bikers along with the travelers coming this way because of its exquisite beauty.
 The nearby attractions include Leh Palace, Spituk Monastery & Jama Masjid.
 Additionally, there are numerous tiny villages with less inhabitation and so on offering the perfect peaceful stay and breath of fresh air.

 Suggested Read: Ladakh Travel Tips – Things to Keep in Mind before visiting

 At a steering height of 17,480 ft, Taglang La is the 12th highest motorable pass in the world.
 This beautiful snow-covered pass is in the Zanskar range and is indeed one of the best places to visit in Leh Ladakh.
 The pass which connects Debring and Gya is approximately 49 kilometers long.
 The infamous Leh-Manali Highway traverses through it.

 It initially served as a trading route as well as a religious center.
 You would be able to spot tons of Buddhist prayer flags which bring more life to this pass.
 In addition, herds of cattle are running along giving you a glimpse at the slow-paced lives of people.

-The weather of Taglang La is extremely freezing and even on the summery nights, it can get very chilly.
+The weather in Taglang La is extremely freezing and even on summery nights, it can get very chilly.
 You can expect the temperature to go as low as -35 °C during the night.